tnevolin/mom_unit_mod/README.md

 FILESET.EXE SPELLDAT.LBX <path to downloaded SPELLDAT.TXT>
 ```

+# Idea

+MoM is exceptionally feature reach game.
+Unfortunately, due to some balance skews, a lot of interesting strategies are unfeasible/ineffective and, therefore, never used.
+The goal of this mod is to modify balance in a way to give them a second life and restore this game glory as true strategy reach one as it should be.

+Some example user complaints can be found here: https://www.realmsbeyond.net/forums/showthread.php?tid=4966

+# Problems addressing

+## Normal unit army strategy is unfeasible

+* Food upkeep is too restrictive prohibiting to have barely decent size army and operate at all directions.
+* Basic unit types seem to be jammed into lower strength niche and redundant.
+  * Spearmen are mostly police throughtout the game.
+Occasionally as a supplemental force against low level neutrals early game.
+  * Swordsmen can be built in small quantity in first town to supplement low level neutral attack early game.
+Never since.
+  * Cavalry is never built.
+  * Halberdiers are too weak comparing to their infrastructure investment.
+  * Bowmen are excellent against early game phantom warriors/beasts.
+Never after.
+  * Shamans are for purifying only.
+Never for combat.
+* XP advancement is skewed.
+It is very easy to accumulate it just doing nothing, but reward is measly for first two levels.
+No insentive to fight for XP or utilize Armsmaster.
+* Combat XP awarded equally to every participant.
+That forces player to stack their heroes/armies together for free XP even if they are strong enough fighting on their own.

+## General imbalance in unit strengths

+* Some units (heroes, normal, summoned) are just plain weaker than other and are never built/summoned.

-# Normal units food upkeep
+# Fix: Normal units food upkeep

-* Normal unit food upkeep: 1/2.
+* Normal unit food upkeep is set to 1/2.
 * Optionally, food upkeep can be eliminated alltogether.
+However, the above change seems to be sufficient.
+Please share feedback.

 Player can have larger army without exhausting their food supply.
-I have tested it and found it extremely satisfactory.
+This seems to run extremely satisfactory.
 Army size is not hard limited by food harvesting anymore.
 It keeps consuming gold but this is more flexible due to centralized distribution and stockpiled reserves.
 Occasional worker reallocation is still needed but not that often.

-# Units
+# Fix: Unit balance

 ## Normal units